 Dental Support Organizations, also known as Dental Service Organizations, have the potential to empower dentists to build the life and career they dream of.
-Joining a DSO can free you to focus on your patients fully with a team behind you to manage the business side of things.
-However, we’ve said it before, and we’ll say it again: not all DSOs are created equal.
-As you explore options for joining a Dental Support Organization, here are five questions you should be asking.
+Joining a DSO can free you to focus entirely on your patients with a team behind you to manage the business side.
+However, we’ve said it before and will repeat it: not all DSOs are created equal.
+As you explore options for joining a DSO, here are five questions you should ask.

 #1: Do Their Priorities Align with Yours?

-Any dental practice, regardless of its business model, has to balance quality of patient care with production.
-After all, the practice has to stay in business to be able to continue serving its patients!
-However, these two goals can easily become imbalanced, and in some cases even oppositional to each other.
-That’s why it is essential to make sure the dental support organization you’re considering has a culture of values that matches your goals as a doctor.
+Regardless of its business model, any dental practice must balance patient care quality with production.
+After all, the practice has to stay in business to continue serving its patients!
+However, these two goals can easily become imbalanced and, in some cases, even oppositional.
+That’s why ensuring the DSO you’re considering has a culture of values that matches your goals as a doctor.

-At Community Dental Partners, we believe the patient is our top priority.
+At Community Dental Partners, the patient is our top priority.
 We are first and foremost in the business of improving the wellness of our patients, and we take our mission very seriously.
-We work to earn our patients’ trust through clear communication and doctor autonomy with patient treatment planning.
-Relationship building is key, especially for anxious patients as well as between team members.
-By focusing on providing the best care for our patients as a team, CDP cultivates a healthy office atmosphere, which will make your work life that much more enjoyable.
+We work to earn patients’ trust through clear communication and doctor autonomy with patient treatment planning.
+Relationship building is vital, especially for anxious patients and between team members.
+By focusing on providing the best care for our patients as a team, CDP cultivates a healthy office atmosphere, which makes your work life more enjoyable.

 #2: Does the Culture of This Dental Support Organization Appeal to You?

 Every aspect of the CDP model maintains quality of care as our foundation.
-Our nine pillars of culture center on the experience of every patient who walks through our doors.
-Even our office décor is thoughtfully designed to help reduce stress and provide a great experience for our patients.
+Our 9 Pillars of Culture center on every patient’s experience who walks through our doors.
+Even the décor in our offices is thoughtfully designed to help reduce stress and provide an excellent patient experience.

 Burnout can be a serious problem in far too many DSO-associated practices.
 Again, this goes back to where their priorities lie.
-If the main goal is to pump out as much production as possible, doctors end up feeling exhausted, frustrated, and unfulfilled in their career.
+Doctors feel exhausted, frustrated, and unfulfilled in their careers if the day’s primary goal is to pump out as much production as possible.
 Poor team dynamics can leave everyone feeling tense and disrespected.

-That’s why CDP’s mission is always to create a positive office environment and prevent burnout for the entire team.
-While it’s great to have a busy practice, keeping our focus on positive office culture and the right priorities allows us to leave work feeling grateful we could help our patients.
+That’s why CDP’s mission is to create a positive office environment and prevent burnout for the entire team.
+While it’s great to have a busy practice, focusing on positive office culture and the right priorities allows us to leave work feeling grateful we could help our patients.
 Fulfillment at work will also free you to better enjoy your life outside the office.
 Work-life balance is another huge focus of the culture at CDP.

 #3: Do You Fully Understand Their Compensation Model?

-When you join a practice, you will likely receive an employment contract.
+You will likely be handed an employment contract when you join a practice.
 Ask questions to obtain a better understanding of the commitment you are making.
-Some groups may offer you a salary that looks really tempting on the surface, but there may be hidden terms and conditions that can come back to bite you.
-For example, if the practice only pays on collection of fees, they may not pay you if claims are denied or patients skip out on their bill.
-Be aware that some practices deduct lab fees and cost of materials from your compensation, which can really chip away at your income per procedure.
+Some groups may offer a salary that looks really tempting on the surface, but tons of hidden terms and conditions can come back to bite you.
+For example, if the practice only pays on the collection of fees, you may be left hanging if claims are denied or patients skip out on their bills.
+Also, some practices deduct lab fees and the cost of materials from your compensation, which can chip away at your income per procedure.

 CDP believes in compensation transparency.
 We are proud to pay on production.
 That means you will get compensation for the procedures you complete.
-Additionally, you don’t have to worry about fighting with insurance to get your paycheck.
+You don’t have to worry about fighting with insurance to get your paycheck.

-As you search for your ideal position, be sure to ask whether you’ll be an independent contractor or an employee.
+As you search for your ideal position, ask whether you’ll be an independent contractor or an employee.
 That big salary may start looking lean once you consider you’ll be on the hook for taxes come April.
-Be sure the practice will provide clear records for how they are compensating you, and everything is transparent and above-board.
-At CDP, our Doctor pay app provides a user-friendly software, where our dentists always have access to the most important details of their day, including their compensation!
+Be sure the practice will provide clear records for how they compensate you and that everything is transparent and above board.
+At CDP, our Doctor Pay app offers user-friendly software where our dentists always have access to the most important details of their day, including their compensation!

 #4: Will This Dental Support Organization Support Your Growth as a Dentist?

 The last thing you want in your career is stagnation.
 Compared to practices burning doctors out with far too many patients, some practices provide new doctors with too few patients.
-So many first-year dentists, or even experienced doctors joining a new team, find that they spend much of their day waiting for just one or two cases.
-This can be frustrating and disappointing, and it can prevent your career from growing the way you want it to.
+So many first-year dentists, or even experienced doctors joining a new team, find that they spend much of their day just waiting for one or two cases.
+This can be frustrating and disappointing.
+It can prevent your career from growing the way you want it to.

 That’s why CDP believes so deeply in investing in our doctors.
 We provide continuing education and tons of opportunities to expand your skill set.
-We make sure you won’t be left hanging with just a trickle of patients.
-Your skills and confidence will grow by leaps and bounds given enough opportunity, and that’s why we work hard to provide each doctor a steady patient load and plenty of growth opportunities.
+We also ensure you won’t be left hanging with just a trickle of patients.
+Your skills and confidence will grow by leaps and bounds given enough opportunity, and that’s why we work hard to provide each doctor with a steady patient load and plenty of growth opportunities.

 Reaching out to the underserved is part of our mission as an organization.
-Humanitarian outreach trips are another fantastic way to serve those in need of dental care and broaden your skills.
-These trips are part of our culture of service, and they are also fantastic opportunities for global impact and creating professional dental relationships with other doctors.
+Humanitarian outreach trips are another fantastic way to provide service to those in need of dental care and broaden your skills.
+These trips are part of our culture of service and wonderful opportunities for global impact and creating professional dental relationships with other doctors.

 #5: Do They Offer Benefits Packages?

-Be sure you fully understand the terms and conditions of signing with any practice, dental support organization or otherwise.
-If you’ll be classified as an independent contractor, you may not be eligible for benefits like health coverage or 401k.
-On the other hand, some organizations might tempt you with a great-looking benefits package.
-Later, you’ll discover the hidden terms that seriously undercut the draw of those benefits.
-For example, some student loan assistance incentives may have low caps or only start once you’ve met certain production levels.
+As mentioned above, be sure you fully understand the terms and conditions of signing on with any practice, whether a dental support organization or otherwise.
+If the practice classifies you as an independent contractor, you may not be eligible for health coverage or 401k.
+On the other hand, some organizations might tempt you with a great-looking benefits package only to discover hidden terms that seriously undercut the draw of those benefits.
+For example, some student loan assistance incentives may have low caps or only kick in once you’ve exceeded a certain level of production.

 Community Dental Partners offers a robust benefits package.
 Check out a few of the benefits we offer doctors in our video!

 No matter where you find your best match, we wish you a long, satisfying career as a dental health professional.
-As you embark on your first job search as a dentist or look for ways to improve your work life later in your career, we hope you will keep these things in mind.
+As you embark on your first job search as a dentist or look for ways to improve your work life later in your career, we hope you will remember these things.
 You deserve a positive work environment surrounded by supportive team members!
-Schedule a call with a Recruiting Manager to learn more about working with a dental support organization.
+Schedule a chat with a Hiring Manager to learn more about working with a dental support organization.
 Your successful dental career starts with community!